learc83/gag/_posts/2020-01-02-my-first-post copy.md

 <img src="/assets/images/slimes_screenshot_with_logo.png" alt="">

 Placeholder for a devlog describing how we fixed this problem.
+More words.